Skip to main content

 Benefits of protein shakes

 The main appeal of protein drinks lies in their ability to support muscle recovery.
-When we perform strenuous exercise, our muscles need protein to repair and grow stronger.

 You may know of someone who after every gym session, top up their intake with a different flavoured protein shake daily.
-They are trying to get as many benefits from this product as they can and help optimise their health.

 This is why bodybuilders and other athletes putting severe stress on their muscles need protein immediately after a workout, when their muscles need it most.

-While meat, eggs or any other common food source of protein can fill this gap just as well, the major advantage of protein shakes and bars is that they're easier and more convenient to transport and consume than other options, and easier than immediately sitting down to a proper meal.
+While meat, eggs or any other common food source of protein can fill this gap just as well, the major advantage of protein shakes and bars is that they're easier and more convenient to transport and consume than other options and easier than immediately sitting down to a proper meal.

 When used as a snack or meal replacement, they tend to be more filling than a food consisting predominantly of carbohydrates, thus helping you feel satisfied for longer and thus potentially consume fewer calories overall.